haasad/PyPardiso/README.md

 PyPardiso is a python package to solve large sparse linear systems of equations with the [Intel oneAPI Math Kernel Library PARDISO solver](https://www.intel.com/content/www/us/en/develop/documentation/onemkl-developer-reference-fortran/top/sparse-solver-routines/onemkl-pardiso-parallel-direct-sparse-solver-iface.html), a shared-memory multiprocessing parallel direct sparse solver.

 PyPardiso provides the same functionality as SciPy's [scipy.sparse.linalg.spsolve](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.spsolve.html#scipy.sparse.linalg.spsolve) for solving the sparse linear system `Ax=b`.
-But in many cases it is significantly faster than SciPy's built-in single-threaded SuperLU solver.
+However in many cases it is significantly faster than SciPy's built-in single-threaded SuperLU solver.

 PyPardiso is not a python interface to the PARDISO Solver from the [PARDISO 7.2 Solver Project](https://www.pardiso-project.org/) and it also doesn't currently support complex numbers.
 Check out [JuliaSparse/Pardiso.jl](https://github.com/JuliaSparse/Pardiso.jl/) for these more advanced use cases.